AntaresMugisho/PyBladeDocs/docs/liveblade/forms.md

 Now, if the user tries to submit the form without filling in any of the fields, they will see validation messages telling them which fields are required before saving the post.

 >[!Note]
->Validation rules may be a list strings, or a string of `|` (pipe) separated values.
+>Validation rules may be a list of strings, or a string of `|` (pipe) separated values.

-You may also use the `rules()` method within your component to define validation rules.
+You may also use the `validators()` method within your component to define validation rules.
 The method must return a `dictionary` where `keys` represent the names of properties you want to validate and `values` are the validation rules to apply, either a string of pipe-separated values or a list.
 ```python
 from pyblade import liveblade
 from app.models import Post